YesLuiggy/Roblox-To-Discord/README.md

 # Roblox-Discord

-You can easily send messages and embeds from Roblox to Discord.
+With Roblox-Discord you can easily send messages and embeds from Roblox to Discord.

 **To-do**

-- [ ] Full embed compatiable?
+- [ ] Full embed compatible?
 - [x] Embed: Title
 - [x] Embed: Description
 - [x] Embed: Color